N21A/json-indent/README.md

 # json-indent

-A python script that reads a '.json' file, formats it with proper indentation, and saves the formatted version to a new file.
+A Python script that reads a '.json' file, formats it with proper indentation, and saves the formatted version to a new file.

 # Prerequisites